mrscee/cloud-engineering-journal-2026/projects/S3-CRR-cross-region-replication/Cross-Region-S3+Bucket.md

 ## Final Reflection

-This lab simulated a light version of what real teams do to harden storage against regional failures.
+This crr implementation simulated a light version of what real teams do to harden storage against regional failures.
 The implementation was simple, but the capability is foundational to AWS resilience and compliance architectures.